 Claims Against Hospitals or Health Care Systems

 It’s important to understand that suing your doctor may not be your only possibility for recovering compensation if you were deliberately harmed.
-If a hospital or health care system employed or contracted with the physician, they may also be on the hook for damages.
+If a hospital or health care system is employed or contracted with the physician, they may also be on the hook for damages.